harris-turtle/orbits/README.md

 # orbits
 Visualization of different orbital systems
 ## Basic star-planet system
 A basic approximation made in many basic orbital models is assuming the body being oribted, usually a star is many order of magnitudes more massive than the orbiting body.
-This leads to simpler calculations as since the center body is too massive to be accelerated a noticable amount and assumed stationary.
+This leads to simpler calculations since the center body is too massive to be accelerated a noticable amount and assumed stationary.
 Below is a visualization of this scenario.

 <a href="https://i.imgur.com/8NwyCOw.gif"><img src="https://i.imgur.com/8NwyCOw.gif" title="Basic"/></a>